 Anna Mudd was born at Pilot Hill in El Dorado County, California, September 21, 1863.
 She was the daughter of George B. Mudd and Wilhelmina Marshall Mudd (b.
 Scotland, February 27, 1844).
 The family moved to Gold Hill, Nevada, in 1872 when Anna was ten years old.
 Her father worked in the mines of the Comstock until he lost his life during a fire in the Crown Point Mine in 1873.
 Anna graduated from Gold Hill public schools in 1881 and became a teacher at Greenfield, Nevada (later named Yerington).
 She taught primary and grammar grades to pupils aged six to twenty.
 In 1885 Anna moved to Virginia City to teach.
 There she met Charles Warren, a Virginia City businessman from Massachusetts and they were married in 1887.
 Four years later Charles died, leaving her with two small children.

 After her husband’s death, Anna went to work at the law offices of C. E. Mack.
 She studied typing and stenography to become a court reporter.
 In 1895 she transferred to the law office of W.E.F.
 Deal, where she continued court reporting while studying law in her free time.
-In 1899 she was enrolled as the second female member of the Nevada State Bar.
+In 1899 she was enrolled as the fourth female member of the Nevada State Bar.
 In 1903 she literally moved her home to Island Avenue in Reno.
 (It was moved from Virginia City, taken down over the old road in sections and reassembled in Reno).